Releases

 Long gestures stay alive.
 A multi-second draw_path through many waypoints now streams MCP notifications/progress frames as it runs, so subscribing clients see in-flight state instead of waiting silently.

-find_element and inspect_region are sub-second on dense screens like social feeds and Settings.
+find_element and accessibility-tree reads are sub-second on dense screens like social feeds and Settings.

 Install or upgrade: curl -fsSL https://get.haptix.dev/install.sh | bash